David Hare (playwright): 2020s

 In 2020, Hare contracted COVID-19, an experience reflected in his monologue Beat the Devil, with Ralph Fiennes in the starring role.

 During October 2020, with the world in lockdown, his second full-length limited series, Roadkill, premiered on BBC One.
 The Guardians film and television critic, Lucy Mangan, gave it four stars, describing it as a, '...reminder – as if we needed one – that political ambition is rarely pure.'
 It starred Hugh Laurie as Peter Laurence: an ambitious, clever, charismatic Conservative politician who has multiple sorts of pressures: from his wife to his children, to a comb arriving in the mail, his boss the Prime Minister and his advisor Duncan Knock.
-However, as Mangan mentions in her review, despite it being '...set in an alternative universe where neither Brexit nor the pandemic dominate each character’s every thought gives this unspooling tale of greed, weakness and corruption a generic or pleasingly retro mood, depending on your take.'
+However, as Mangan mentions in her review, despite it being '...set in an alternative universe where neither Brexit nor the pandemic dominate each character's every thought gives this unspooling tale of greed, weakness and corruption a generic or pleasingly retro mood, depending on your take.'
 It was broadcast to a generally positive reception.

-In 2021, Hare published a collection of essays and poems entitled, 'We Travelled'.
+In 2021, Hare published a collection of essays and poems entitled, We Travelled.
 It is a mix of published essays, such as his Guardian article on his ideal theatre, the Archbishop of Canterbury, the rapist Jimmy Savile, and early 2020s Conservatism among many more.

-In 2022, Hare wrote, Straight Line Crazy.
+In 2022, Hare wrote Straight Line Crazy.
 The play is set in the 1920s through the 1960s in New York City and centres on the life of Robert Moses, portrayed by Fiennes.
 Fiennes stars as Moses, once a powerful man in New York and the "master builder" of infrastructure from new parks, bridges and expressways.
 During his working life, he served on the New York State Council of Parks and was the New York Secretary of State.
 The play premiered at the Bridge Theatre in London in March 2022.
 The play transferred to the New York stage with Fiennes at The Shed in October 2022.

 A play titled Grace Pervades, starring Ralph Fiennes and directed by Jeremy Herrin premiered in summer 2025 at Theatre Royal, Bath.
 The play explores the lives of the thespians Henry Irving, Ellen Terry, Edith Craig and Edward Gordon Craig (Terry's two children with Edward William Godwin).
-On August 11, 2025, it was announced it would transfer to the Theatre Royal Haymarket in the West End of London with performances commencing in April 2026.
+It transferred to the Theatre Royal Haymarket in the West End in April 2026.

-He has reunited with producer Scott Rudin for a new play called Montauk, opening on Broadway in 2026.
-It will be directed by Joe Mantello and star Laurie Metcalf.
-Nothing else has been revealed about the production at time of writing.
+Hare was set to reunite with producer Scott Rudin for a new play called Montauk, which would be directed by Joe Mantello and star Laurie Metcalf.
+However in May 2026, Manhattan Theatre Club announced they were putting on the play instead, as Rudin bowed out over "creative differences over the direction of the script".
+Montauk depicts a love story between notorious painter Jared Speight and star writer Roxy Margaux in a decades-long love affair.
+Laura Linney is to star and Daniel Sullivan is to direct.
+It will be performed at the Samuel J. Friedman Theatre in Spring 2027.